 - This KOS protein blend contains coconut milk and fruits and veggies, so it may taste better to those that are unaccustomed to plant-based proteins.

 - You’ll also get a little bit of fiber with this protein powder as well.
 Fiber is essentially for a healthy pregnancy.
 Try it in Strawberry Peach Smoothie.

 - Protein: 20 grams per two scoops

-- Dairy protein is generally very bioavailable.
+- Dairy protein is generally very bioavailable and is a great choice to meet your protein requirements, as long as you can tolerate dairy products.
 Try this one in my Strawberry Blueberry Smoothie.

 - Protein: 21 grams per 5 tablespoons